 Use the 35% points rebate from the Business Platinum Card

-The Pay with Points feature allows you to receive 35% of your points back when booking first- or business-class flights with any airline.
-You're not restricted to the airline you selected for your incidental credit.
+For now, the Pay with Points feature allows you to receive 35% of your points back when booking first- or business-class flights with any airline.
+That will change September 18, 2025, when premium cabins will too be restricted to your selected airline.
 All Pay with Points bookings must be made through the American Express Travel® website.

 Since you normally receive a value of 1¢ per Amex point when using Pay with Points, the 35% back rebate increases this to 1.54 cents per point.
 It's not all that fantastic when compared to award options.
 But you should also factor in the miles you earn from the flight, as well as any elite status credit, since you are booking a paid flight using Pay with Points.
 Factoring in these other earnings can sometimes make Pay with Points bookings well worth it.